anedyaio/anedya-example-nodemcu/more/basic-home-automation/readme.md

 streamlit run Home.py

 ```
 This will launch the dashboard in your default web browser.
+[About streamlit cloud hosting](https://github.com/anedyaio/anedya-streamlit-dashboard-example/blob/main/README.md#hosting-on-streamlit-cloud)

 ## Dependencies